kechan/KEJSONModel/README.md

 Then KEJSONModel can help you to do this more quickly and efficiently!
 The time saved will add up, if you have to deal with a lot of different JSON messages.

-It basically combines the use of Objective C's powerful feature known as Key-Value Coding (KVC) and a bit of objective c runtime magic, to dramatically reduce the amount of boiler plate code you would need to write.
+Under the hood, it basically combines the use of Objective C's powerful feature known as Key-Value Coding (KVC) and a bit of objective c runtime magic, to dramatically reduce the amount of boiler plate code you would need to write.

 ### Why do I even want to do that??